Experience a Kingston Legend!

 The Full-Amenities Hotel Where You Can Rejuvenate

 Since opening our doors nearly 40 years ago, The Jamaica Pegasus Hotel has earned a reputation for offering upscale accommodation, superb amenities and unmatched hospitality.
-Our hotel has been frequented by royalty, dignitaries and celebrities; it’s also a constant hive of activity for Kingston locals, who regard The Jamaica Pegasus Hotel as their first choice for major events, product launches and exhibitions, conferences and meetings, weddings and anniversary celebrations.
+Our hotel has been frequented by royalty, dignitaries, and celebrities; it’s also a constant hive of activity for Kingston locals, who regard The Jamaica Pegasus Hotel as their first choice for major events, product launches and exhibitions, conferences and meetings, weddings and anniversary celebrations.
 In return, we always go the extra mile to ensure the comfort and happiness of all of our guests.

 It’s no wonder then, that The Jamaica Pegasus Hotel is “Kingston’s preferred hotel”.
+Come experience this Kingston legend.

 History of the Jamaica Pegasus Hotel